 The plaintiff sued Nike for copyright infringement in 2015.
 The Ninth Circuit reviewed the case de novo after the district court’s dismissal, and it ruled that the logo did not infringe the photograph’s copyright.
 Applying the extrinsic and intrinsic tests, it held that the similarities between the two photographs were limited to “the general idea or concept embodied in the [original] photo.”
 Id. at 1121.

-James G. Schwartz is an intellectual property lawyer in the Bay Area who represents businesses and business owners in litigation and transactional matters.
-To schedule a free and confidential consultation with a member of our team, contact us today at (925) 463-1073 or online.
+Cirrus Law PC represents businesses and business owners in litigation and transactional matters.
+To schedule an initial confidential consultation with a member of our team, contact us today at (925) 463-1073 or online.

 More Blog Posts:

 U.S. Copyright Office Issues New Regulations Regarding “Safe Harbor” Protections for Websites Under the DMCA, Pleasanton Business & Commercial Law Blog, April 27, 2017